-Each spring the largest tulip farm in the country opens its doors to the public to view more that 30 varieties of vibrant and colourful tulips at the Triflor NZ's open day.
-This is the one day a year visitor can get up close and personal with the flowers that will later be harvested for their bulbs and exported to the United States and other European countries.
+Each spring the largest tulip farm in the country opens its doors to the public to view more than 30 varieties of vibrant and colourful tulips at the Triflor NZ's open day.
+Labour Day is the one day a year visitors can get up close and personal with the flowers that will later be harvested for their bulbs and exported to the United States and Europe.

 Learn to fly fish

 Few anglers can resist the lure - clear, clean rivers and streams teeming with trout ribbon the Southland region.
-Southland is a fishing paradise which attracts anglers from across the globe to its clear running, trout-laden rivers.
-With many Southland rivers coming into open season, spring is the perfect time to get out on the water with a local guide and hook some of our world renown trout.
+Southland is a fishing paradise that attracts anglers from across the globe to its clear-running, trout-laden rivers.
+With many Southland rivers coming into open season, spring is the perfect time to get out on the water with a local guide and hook some of our world-renowned trout.